dg7pro/lovebuds/README.md

 7. Update Pro member DB of total payment and commission earned  on payment order made by new user, shown on pro member dashboard.

+### Offer System

+There are 2 types of offer to induce and promote members to become paid member

+1. Instant offer: the offer is valid till 24 hr for new users from time of registration
+2. Occasional offer or Current offer: starts and ends on special festival and events

+Both the offers:
+1. can be switched off from admin Site Settings box
+2. can be switched on only from admin Offers Management

+But
+1. Instant offer by default never expires - so should not be set to expired from admin Offers Management
+2. So it can be on-off from admin Site Settings page